keboola/storage-api-cli/README.md

   --url               Storage API URL

 Available commands:
-  backup-project               Backup the whole project to AWS S3 copy-bucket                  Copy bucket with all tables in it copy-table                   Copy table with PK, indexes and attributes (transferring nongzipped data) create-table                 Create table in bucket delete-bucket                Delete bucket delete-table                 Delete table export-table                 Export data from table to file help                         Displays help for a command list                         Lists commands list-buckets                 list all available buckets list-events                  List events restore-table-from-imports   Creates new table from source table imports truncate-table               Remove all data from table write-table                  Write data into table
+  backup-project              Backup whole project to AWS S3 copy-bucket                 Copy bucket with all tables in it copy-table                  Copy table with PK, indexes and attributes (transferring nongzipped data) create-table                Create table in bucket delete-bucket               Delete bucket delete-table                Delete table export-table                Export data from table to file help                        Displays help for a command list                        Lists commands list-buckets                list all available buckets list-events                 List events purge-project               Purge the project restore-project             Restore a project from a backup in AWS S3.
+Only the latest versions of all configs are used. restore-table-from-imports  Creates new table from source table imports truncate-table              Remove all data from table write-table                 Write data into table

 ```